 Doors and windows beg us to be opened.
-You are supposed to open doors and walk through them.
-You are supposed to open windows and let the breeze come through.
+You’re supposed to open doors and walk through them.
+You’re supposed to open windows and let the breeze come through.

-If what caught your attention was the texture, rusting, peeling paint, the carvings, then move in closer and consider using a macro lens, you really want to capture as much detail as possible.
-Side lighting can accentuate those details, use the shadows to add depth to the texture, capture an image in two dimensions.
+If what caught your attention was the texture, rusting, peeling paint, the carvings, then move in closer and consider using a macro lens.
+You really want to capture as much detail as possible.
+Side lighting can accentuate those details.
+Use the shadows to add depth to the texture; capture an image in two dimensions.

-About the Author:
+About the Author

 This article was written by Joaquin Duenas.
 Website: http://www.theduenitas.com.
 PhotoBlog: http://theduenitas.blogspot.com.
-The Duenitas Digital World is based in Miami, Florida and covers South Florida, the Caribbean, Mexico and Central America.
+The Duenitas Digital World is based in Miami, Florida and covers South Florida, the Caribbean, Mexico, and Central America.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: